Sussex County, Delaware: Geography

 Sussex County is home to an extensive system of Southern saltwater and freshwater wetlands, notably the Great Cypress Swamp.
 This massive freshwater swamp contains the northernmost strand of Bald Cypress trees in the United States.
-In addition, Zigzag Swamp is located within Sussex County.

 Prime Hook National Wildlife Refuge is a 10000 acre along the western shore of Delaware Bay.
 The refuge contains a variety of habitats, including freshwater and salt marshes, woodlands, grasslands, ponds, and forested areas, supporting 267 species of birds and a variety of reptiles, amphibians and mammals.